 The Constitution is the founding document for the U.S. federal government.
 The 10th Amendment makes explicit that any powers not delegated by the Constitution to the federal government are left to the states or the people.
-Those powers delegated to the executive branch, with the president at its head, are described in Article II of the Constitution, and the implied powers of the president are limited compared to the explicit powers that the Constitution grants.
+Those powers delegated, or assigned, to the executive branch, with the president at its head, are described in Article II of the Constitution, and the implied powers of the president are limited compared to the explicit powers that the Constitution grants.

 Execution and Enforcement

 Section 1 of Article II places the ultimate executive power of the federal government in the office of the president.
 As chief executive, the president controls the administration of the federal government and oversees a vast network of law enforcement agencies that assist in enforcing laws passed by Congress.
 Enforcement power can be interpreted broadly.
 For example, President John F. Kennedy ordered U.S. marshals and members of the army to enforce a court order that compelled the University of Mississippi to admit black students.
 The president appoints the heads of executive branch agencies, 15 of whom also are members of the cabinet.
 People nominated for those posts must be confirmed by the Senate.
 Cabinet members advise the president on issues in their areas of expertise.
 Executive agencies issue regulations to ensure compliance with federal laws.